Patteerrik/Athletic-Club/README.md

 * This site was deployed to Github pages.
   * Go to the settings tab i Github repository
-  * Select pages on the menu on the left
+  * Select pages on the menu on the left side navigation bar
-  * In the Build and deployment section set the source to deploy from a branch
+  * In the Build and deployment section set the source to deploy from a branch and set the branch to main and root
   * Click save
   * Your site is now deployd to Github
   * The live link can be found here https://patteerrik.github.io/Athletic-Club